t4rra/CCStopper/README.md

 <details>
 <summary>Q: Is this available for MacOS?</summary>
 <br>
-A: It is not currently avaliable for MacOS.
+A: It is not currently available for MacOS, and I do not intend on porting it to MacOS.
 If anyone in the community would like to port this to MacOS, feel free to do so!
 </details>

 <br>